kevin-mcneil/CSM-Playbook/communication/email-templates/README.md

 - Offer a short, clear plan to correct it
 - Keep the message straightforward and supportive

+---

 ## Expansion Opportunity Message

 Generated from the AI Companion System prompt:

-"4.
-An expansion opportunity message tied to their business objectives"
+4. An expansion opportunity message tied to their business objectives

 Template structure: